cloudmesh-community/book/chapters/cloud/chameleon/resources.md

 Chameleon cloud promotes insecure use of ssh while suggesting passphrase less keys.
 This is **very dangerous** due to the fact that somone could gain access to your computer and if a password less key is stolen easy access to other systems can be achieved.
-INstead you must use whenever possible passphrases and use ssh agend and ssh add!
+Instead you must use whenever possible passphrases and use ssh agent and ssh add!

-Hence do not use their advise that is mantioned multiple times in their documentation.
+Hence do not use their advise that is mentioned multiple times in their documentation.
 Follow ours!

 The links to Chameleons Documentation